-The respondent may elect for the university conduct board to adjudicate charges involving prohibited behaviors listed in 3335-23-04 of the Administrative Code, except paragraphs (A) academic misconduct and (C) sexual misconduct.
-For charges involving sexual misconduct to be heard by the board, there shall be no student membership.
-For charges involving prohibited behaviors listed in 3335-23-04 of the Administrative Code, except paragraphs (A) academic misconduct and (C) sexual misconduct, the board consists of: The director of Student Conduct will recommend members for approval as follows:.
+The respondent may elect for the University Conduct Board to adjudicate charges involving prohibited behaviors listed in rule 3335-23-04 of the Administrative Code, except paragraph (A) (academic misconduct).
+The director of student conduct will recommend members for approval as follows:

-- (1) Fifteen faculty and/or administrative staff members recommended by the director of student conduct to the appointed by vice president for of student life for three-year terms which begin with the autumn term; - (2) (2)Twelve Fifteen undergraduate student members, appointed by undergraduate student government for two year terms; - (3) Six graduate student members, appointed by the council of graduate students for two year terms; - (4) Two Four professional student members, appointed by the inter-professional council, for two year terms; and - (5) The director of student conduct or designee shall serve as board coordinator ex-officio without vote.
+- (1) Fifteen faculty and/or staff members appointed by the Vice President for Student Life for three-year terms; - (2) Fifteen undergraduate student members, appointed by Undergraduate Student Government for two-year terms; - (3) Six graduate student members, appointed by the Council of Graduate Students for two-year terms; - (4) Four professional student members, appointed by the Inter-Professional Council, for twoyear terms; and - (5) The director of student conduct or designee shall serve as board coordinator ex-officio without vote.